 WHAT DO WE DO?

-Learning Mentors work with a young person once a week, supporting them with homework and developing study skills.
-Learning mentors can choose subjects they feel most confident in as part of their application.
-Often families want support with English, Maths or Science.
+Learning Mentors work with a young person once a week, supporting them with homework and helping them develop extra curricular skills.
+Learning mentors can choose subjects or areas they feel most confident in as part of their application.
 Read how our learning mentors enjoyed their placements here: learning mentor quotes.

 WHO DO WE WORK WITH?